-Improving human immunity to malariaAugust 1st, 2012 in Diseases, Conditions, Syndromes /
+Improving human immunity to malariaAugust 1, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The deadliest form of malaria is caused the protozoan Plasmodium falciparum.
 During its life-cycle in human blood, the parasite P. falciparum expresses unique proteins on the surface on infected blood cells.

 Antibodies to these proteins are associated with protection from malaria, however, the identity of surface protein(s) that elicit the strongest immune response is unknown.

 Dr. James Beeson and colleagues at the Walter and Eliza Hall Institute of Medical Research in Victoria, Australia have developed novel assays with transgenic P. falciparum expressing modified surface proteins, allowing the researchers to quantify serum antibodies to surface proteins among malaria-exposed children and adults.

 They found that most of the human antibody response to the surface proteins targets a parasite protein known as PfEMP1.